-Fast food may make immune system more aggressive: study
+Fast food may make immune system more aggressive: Study

 The animals consequently developed a strong inflammatory response throughout the body, almost like after infection with dangerous bacteria.

-"This was an indication for an involvement of immune cell progenitors in the bone marrow," Christ said.
+"This was an indication of an involvement of immune cell progenitors in the bone marrow," Christ said.

 To better understand the findings, bone marrow progenitors for major immune cell types were isolated from mice fed a Western diet or healthy control diet and a systematic analysis of their function and activation state was performed.